£19,590 - £26,710 Price range

 The convertible DS 3 is available with exactly the same engines as the hatchback model, but is better matched with one of the mid-range units.

 DS 3 Cabriolet petrol engines

 Our pick would be the 130 PureTech petrol engine.
-It’s new and features a three-cylinder design that sounds great and helps the Cabriolet return fuel economy of more than 60mpg and low CO2 emissions for annual road tax of just £20.
+It’s new and features a three-cylinder design that sounds great and helps the Cabriolet return fuel economy of more than 60mpg and low CO2 emissions.
 Performance is boosted by a turbocharger that helps the car scamper from 0-62mph in nine seconds – quick enough for something the DS 3’s size.
 The 165 THP and range-topping 210 Performance offer a good deal more thrust, but only serve to highlight the Cabriolet’s less-than-stellar chassis.